← All guides·Guide·7 min read

 Next Steps

 Once your statement gets you through to the assessment stage, the focus shifts to the online tests and interview.
-Prepare your STAR examples so they can be reused in the competency-based interview, and practise the assessment formats in advance — you can try free demos of all six 999 call handler assessment tests to get comfortable before the real thing.
+Prepare your STAR examples so they can be reused in the competency-based interview, and practice the assessment formats in advance — you can try free demos of all six 999 call handler assessment tests to get comfortable before the real thing.
 If you are applying with limited background, our guide to becoming a 999 call handler with no experience shows how to turn everyday experience into compelling evidence.

-Practise for free first
+Practice for free first

 Try a free demo before you commit